Libbum/AS-Hakyll/posts/2015-04-09-makefiles-revisited.markdown

     distclean: clean
 ```

 There are a few interesting things in here that weren't obvious to me at first.
-For instance the wildcard property allows a list of some in put file type to be made into an output file of the same name.
+For instance the wildcard property allows a list of some input file type to be made into an output file of the same name.
 The target `%.pdf: %.tex` says that all output pdf files will require a corresponding tex file.
 With my particular case this isn't very helpful as I'd like only some tex files rendered to pdf using one method and the rest rendered with a completely different method.
 Another question I had was "What's the best way to separate the __pdflatex__ and __xelatex__ runs?"

 The second issue could have just been two lists that would need to be updated every time a new figure was added, but that seemed to be a little inefficient and defeat the purpose of the makefiles' automation.
 The solution comes from this line:

 ``` makefile
     $(filter-out $(PSOURCES), $(wildcard *.tex))
 ```
 which takes the list `$(wildcard *.tex)` and filters (removes) any matches from `$(PSOURCES)`.
 The `wildcard` command is necessary here to identify this list as iteratable for the `%.tex` target later on.
 As the sources for the __pdflatex__ run are far fewer than those needing the default __xelatex__ treatment, it's much easier to filter the exceptions at this juncture.
-New all new files that don't require special treatment also don't require any thought when building them.
+Now all new files that don't require special treatment also don't require any thought when building them.

 Separating the two build types became a bit more of a hassle.
 Initially, I'd implemented something like